Grob G 109: Operational history (Vigilant T1)

 The Vigilant T1 variant was introduced into service in 1991, replacing the Slingsby Venture, and was used by Volunteer Gliding Squadrons (VGS) around the UK to train Air Training Corps and Combined Cadet Force cadets in basic flying with the aim of bringing them to a standard where they are able to fly solo.
 The initial order for 53 was topped up by aircraft bought in the private market.
 The Vigilant was also used by the Royal Air Force Central Gliding School, at RAF Syerston in Nottinghamshire, which trains VGS instructors as well as providing standards checking, syllabus development and engineering support.

-During the early 2000s Australian Air Force Cadets adopted the Grob109 for pilot training purposes.
+During the early 2000s Australian Air Force Cadets adopted the Grob 109 for pilot training purposes.
 The type is still in use to date.

 The RAF Vigilant fleet was 'paused' from flying since April 2014 due to ongoing maintenance issues associated with airworthiness certification.
 A recovery plan was put into in operation in 2016 which saw Vigilant numbers reduced to 15 nationwide, flown by four VGSs at 'regional hubs'.
 It was anticipated that these relaunched gliders would be disposed of in October 2019.
 This date was brought forward and the Vigilant was retired from service on 5 May 2018.

-On Tuesday 3 March 2020, the UK disabled flying Charity Aerobility announced that it had acquired the RAF Vigilant T1 hulls and would re-engine some with Rotax 912is3 engines and retrofit the latest Garmin glass cockpits.
-The new aircraft will be known as the Grob 109 Able.
+Two Vigilants were retained by the RAF, one as a ground based training aid and the other as a gate guardian.
+The remainder of the fleet were transferred to the Defence Equipment Sales Authority, removed from the military aircraft register and sold to civilian operator Aerobility in 2020.